azianduck/2024_MyWork/README.md

 **Additional Notes:**
-This project is currently unpublished and under development.
-More details and visuals will be available upon release.
+This project is a concept developed to showcase the potential applications of VR technology in the banking industry.

 <h2 color="yellow">Unilever VR Store event</h2>
 <div align="center">